-Who actually “owns” massage?
+Who actually ‘owns the rights’ to massage?

 What a strange question!
 But, let’s try to come up with an answer.
 As you will see, there are all kinds of entities who could stake their claims to massage.
-Here is a list of 11 of them.
+Here is a list of 14 of them.

-Or maybe the countless native healers, shamans and medicine people who have used massage in some form or another for thousands of years?
+- Or maybe the countless native healers, shamans, and medicine people who have used massage in some form or another for thousands of years?

-Maybe all the village therapists here in Thailand who learned the craft from their mother, aunt, or grandma, and who have never seen a massage school from the inside.
+- Maybe all the village therapists here in Thailand who learned the craft from their mother, aunt, or grandma, and who have never seen a massage school from the inside.

-Or could it be that all the couples of the world who stroke and massage their partners lovingly as part of their relationship can stake a claim here?
+- Or could it be that all the couples of the world who stroke and massage their partners lovingly as part of their relationship can stake a claim here?

-Or could it be the scientists who validate all the claims of massage benefits as either scientifically correct or condemn them as quackery?
+- Or could it be the scientists who validate all the claims of massage benefits as either scientifically correct or condemn them as quackery?

-Maybe the professional associations have a claim here.
+- Maybe the professional associations have a claim here.
 They can decide who is a bonafide therapist (like in the case of national certification in the US), who can give out continuing education credits, and fix someone’s official massage status depending on their membership level.

-Ownership can be a strange thing
+‘Ownership’ can be a strange thing

 Then sometimes they all start disagreeing about those borders, and then lines get redrawn somehow and everybody needs new papers to cross the new lines in the sand.

-- Who invented a particular modality?
+- Who decides if a particular modality is done correctly?

-- Who is a copycat?
+- Who is a copycat or an impostor?